 Too high a level of dopamine is as bad as having it too little.
 It may necessitate having natural dopamine antagonists.
 Too much high levels of dopamine may raise the risk-taking tendency to dangerous levels, drive you towards unhealthy addictions or create a disorder in normal functioning of the mind.

-Dopamine is also the ‘motivation molecule’ continuously pushing you towards your accomplishments.
+Dopamine is also the ‘motivation molecule’ and serotonin is its well-known buddy.
+Dopamine continuously pushes you towards your accomplishments.
 It controls your brain’s pleasure-reward system that you relish post accomplishment.

 Dopamine – why a happy hormone?